Medicare and Social Security

 If you qualify under earning, apply online with social security: www.socialsecurity.gov It takes three-five months for them to process the application.
 Warning!
 Your application won’t get processed unless you send them EVERYTHING requested on the form. https://www.ssa.gov/pubs/EN-05-10029.pdf Get a copy of this form and complete everything it tells you that you need to do.
 Otherwise, you get an automatic denial letter.

 You hear a lot of comments about how easy it is to get on disability, but I didn’t find that to be the case.
-You must answer the following questions to their satisfaction, or they deny your application.
 You must answer the following questions to their satisfaction, or they will deny your request for approval.

 - Are you working?
-Request denied if your earning equal a certain threshold or even if you do not work, and you have income from another source that meets that threshold.
+Request denied if your earnings equal a certain threshold or even if you do not work, and you have income from another source that meets that threshold.

 - Does your medical condition meet or medically equal a listing?
 They have a listing of impairments they consider severe enough to warrant disability.
 If your condition does not appear on the list, you do not qualify.
 Here’s the list. https://www.ssa.gov/disability/professionals/bluebook/AdultListings.htm